Nicolas-Fernandez/GeVarLi/README.md

 ## ~ RESULTS ~ ##

 Yours results are available in **./results/** directory, as follow:
-_Some "temp" files are default removed at end, to save disk usage_
+_Some [temp] tagged files are removed by default, to save disk usage_

 ```shell
  🧩 GeVarLi/